 Set the boot device sequence as BIOS attempts to load the disk operating system.

-The settings are:
+Floppy The system will boot from floppy drive.

 LS120 The system will boot from LS-120 drive.

 HDD-0 The system will boot from first HDD.

 SCSI The system will boot from SCSI.

 CD-ROM The system will boot from CD-ROM.

 HDD-1 The system will boot from second HDD.

 HDD-2 The system will boot from third HDD.

 HDD-3 The system will boot from fourth HDD.

 ZIP100 The system will boot from ATAPI ZIP drive.

 USB-FDD The system will boot from USB floppy drive.

 USB-ZIP The system will boot from USB ZIP drive.

 USB-CDROM The system will boot from USB CDROM.

 USB-HDD The system will boot from USB HDD.

 LAN The system will boot from network drive.

 Disabled Disable this sequence.